davesheinbein/ui-kit-modern/src/components/EmptyState/Explanation.md

 ## Overview

-The `EmptyState` folder implements a unified, configuration-driven system for displaying empty, error, and placeholder states in React applications.
+The `EmptyState` folder implements a , configuration-driven system for displaying empty, error, and placeholder states in React applications.
 It supports a wide variety of empty state scenarios (data, user, game, content, error) using a single, DRY component and factory pattern.
 The system is designed for flexibility, rapid development, and visual consistency, with support for custom icons, illustrations, actions, and layouts.

 ## Key Files